takn/wordGame/README.md

 a twist on a find and match word game.
 Find the translations for the given word.

 # Build / Running
-Just run ./gradlew build and make sure you look at the tests.
+Just run `./gradlew build installDebug` and make sure you look at the tests.

 You can install with standard gradle commands or via Android Studio